Alternating, private alternating, and quantum alternating realtime automata

-The nondeterministic QFA (NQFA) model can be defined using an acceptance mode known as \textit{positive one-sided unbounded error} \cite{ADH97,YS10A}: A language $L$ is said to be recognized by a NQFA $ N $ if each member of $L$ is accepted by $ N $ with a positive probability, and each member of $\overline{L}$ is accepted by $ N $ with zero probability.
+The nondeterministic QFA (NQFA) model can be defined using an acceptance mode known as \textit{positive one-sided unbounded error} \cite{ADH97,YS10A}: A language $L$ is said to be recognized by a NQFA $ N $, where $N$ is a QFA, if each member of $L$ is accepted by $ N $ with a positive probability, and each member of $\overline{L}$ is accepted by $ N $ with zero probability.

-\begin{theorem} The emptiness problem for NQFAs is decidable, where the automata are defined using algebraic numbers as transition amplitudes.
-Moreover, if the transitions amplitudes are restricted to rational numbers, we can also give a time bound. \end{theorem} \begin{proof} We can easily design a 1-state QFA with rational amplitudes, say $ Q $, which accepts all input with probability 0.
-Let $ N $ be the NQFA we are supposed to test.
-Firstly, we assume that $ N $ is defined with rational numbers.
-The equivalence problem for QFAs, i.e. deciding whether any two given QFAs accept any given input with the same probability, is solvable in polynomial time if the automata are defined with rational amplitudes \cite{Tze92,LQZLWM12}.
-Therefore, we can easily design a polynomial-time algorithm that takes $ Q $ and $ N $ as the input and then determines whether they are equivalent or not.
-If there are equivalent, then $ N $ defines an empty set, too.
+\begin{thm} The emptiness problem for NQFAs is decidable, where the automata are defined using algebraic numbers as transition amplitudes in the operation elements.
+Moreover, if the transition amplitudes are restricted to rational numbers, we can also give a time bound. \end{thm} \begin{proof} We can easily design a 1-state QFA named, say, $ M $, with only rational amplitudes, which accepts all inputs with probability 0.
+Let $ N $ be the NQFA which we are supposed to test.
+Firstly, we assume that $ N $ is defined with only rational numbers.
+The equivalence problem for QFAs, i.e. deciding whether two given QFAs on the same input alphabet have identical acceptance probability functions, is solvable in polynomial time if the automata are defined with rational amplitudes \cite{Tze92,LQZLWM12}.
+Therefore, we can easily design a polynomial-time algorithm that takes $ M $ and $ N $ as input and determines whether they are equivalent or not.
+They are equivalent if and only if $ N $ recognizes the empty set.

-Now, we assume that $ N $ is defined with algebraic numbers.
-The minimisation problem for QFAs, i.e. taking a QFA as the input and then outputting a minimal equivalent QFA, is also solvable if the amplitudes are restricted to algebraic numbers \cite{MQL12}.
-Therefore, we can design an algorithm that takes $ N $ as the input, constructs its equivalent minimal QFA, and accepts only if that minimal machine has a single state which is a reject state. \end{proof}
+We now allow $ N $'s operation elements to contain arbitrary algebraic numbers.
+The minimization problem for QFAs, i.e. taking a QFA as the input and then outputting a minimal equivalent QFA, is also solvable if the amplitudes are restricted to algebraic numbers \cite{MQL12}.
+Therefore, we can design an algorithm that takes $ N $ as the input, constructs its equivalent minimal QFA, and accepts only if that minimal machine has a single state, like the obviously minimal QFA $M$ mentioned above. \end{proof}